Zojirushi NL-EAC10BA vs NS-TSC10: Which Should You Buy?

 Taste and Texture

-Difference is subtle but noticeable if you cook different rice types often.
+The difference is subtle for basic white rice, but the NL-EAC10BA gives you more flexibility if you cook different rice types often.

 Consistency

-If you cook the same rice daily → NS-TSC10 feels more predictable.
+If you cook the same rice every day, the NS-TSC10 feels more predictable.

 Cooking Time